Click on any of the following links for information:

 Students are responsible for equipment and materials assigned to them in laboratory courses.
 In the case of breakage or damage to equipment, individual fees are assessed.

 Residence hall room rates are subject to change annually.
-All first- and second-year students who live in the residence halls are required to subscribe to a meal plan.
+All first- and second-year students are required live in the residence halls and to subscribe to a meal plan.
 Contract prices for meal plans are subject to change annually.

 Students are expected to meet their financial obligations to the university when they are due.
 No transcript of the record of a student indebted to the university will be issued, no registration materials will be released, and no diploma will be presented as long as an obligation remains unpaid.

 Tulane University seeks to offer educational opportunities to qualified students regardless of their current ability to meet their expenses.
 Toward this end, the University extends financial aid, based on need and merit, through scholarships, grants, loans, and campus employment.

 Students may need financial assistance are encouraged to apply for need-based financial aid through the Financial Aid Office.
 The CSS Profile form is used to apply for Tulane need-based scholarship, and a need-based scholarship offer is subsequently finalized for the year upon receipt of Free Application for Federal Student Aid (FAFSA), tax and other documentation verifying the CSS Profile information.
 In addition to Tulane need-based scholarship assistance, students may apply for federal and state programs including the Federal Pell Grant Program, Federal Supplemental Educational Opportunity Grant, the Federal Perkins Loan Program, the Federal Stafford Loan Program, and the Federal Work Study Program by completing the FAFSA.